📙ACT/Question Types

 Strategy Tip

-The independent variable is what the scientist intentionally changes.
-The dependent variable is what is measured.
-Controlled variables are kept constant.
-Read the experiment description before answering.
+Independent variable = what the scientist intentionally changes.
+Dependent variable = what is measured.
+Controlled variables = kept constant.
+Read the full experiment description before answering.

 Analyzing Results & Drawing Conclusions

-Asks what conclusions can be drawn from experimental results, whether a hypothesis is supported, or what would happen if conditions changed.
+Asks what conclusions can be drawn from experimental results, whether a hypothesis is supported, or what would happen under modified conditions.

 Example Question